Are you Prepared for Disaster? Business Continuity Planning for Email Outages

 - Copies of your send email messages are also delivered there for your records.

 Message Continuity services provide emergency access to new email messages and allow for sending of messages and replies in the case of a disaster.

-LuxSci’s Premium Email Filtering service, through our partner McAfee, includes Message Continuity as an upgrade option and includes all of these features.
+LuxSci’s Premium Email Filtering service includes Message Continuity as an upgrade option and includes all of these features.

 3. Backup Email Account